The incredible Line-up for the 2025 festival included the artists below.

 Hook Eagle Morris

 Hook Eagle Morris is a traditional border Morris side based in Hook, Hampshire.
 Known for their energetic, boisterous style, they perform with tattered coats, painted faces, and sticks, embodying the lively and slightly anarchic spirit of border Morris.
-Formed in the early 1990s, they have become a fixture at festivals, pub events, and folk gatherings, often accompanied by a raucous band playing melodeons, fiddles, and drums.
+Formed in the early 1990s, they have become a fixture at festivals, pub events, and folk gatherings, accompanied by a raucous band playing melodeons and fiddles.

 Longparish Mummers